-This is also a great opportunity to clarify that the quality manager’s role is to provide support to ensure the success of the project, not to create delays or rework through the inspection process.
+This provides a great opportunity to clarify that the quality manager’s role is to provide support to ensure the success of the project.
+And not to create delays or rework through the inspection process.

-After subcontractors have confirmed that their work is complete and compliant with project specifications, a good practice is for the quality manager to perform key milestone inspections to verify that all requirements have been met.
+After subcontractors have confirmed that their work is complete and compliant with the project specifications.
+Then a good practice to implement is for the quality manager to perform key milestone inspections to verify that all requirements have been met.

-Nobody can be in two places at once, but if QMs and supers are on the same page about quality expectations, they can share information to help keep subs on track.
+Nobody can be in two places at once, but if QMs and supers are on the same page about quality standards, they can share information to help keep subs on track.